-In 2021, ID launched a process aimed at forming a university based on the following approach:
+In 2021, ID Logistics launched an initiative aimed at:

-- Strengthen and structure training programs for production personnel, particularly in the area of workplace health and safety; - Similarly, ID Logistics is committed to a comprehensive equal opportunity and internal promotion policy and has decided to launch a training course devoted to "Fundamental Skills" for employees needing to improve their mastery of basic skills, including literacy and numeracy.
+- strengthening and structuring training programs for production personnel, particularly in the area of workplace health and safety. - committing to a comprehensive equal opportunities and internal promotion policy: the ID Logistics group decided to launch a training course devoted to "Fundamental Skills" for employees needing to improve their mastery of basic skills, including literacy and numeracy.